 2.Primary care physician calls the communications center at Dayton Children’s at (937) 641-4385 to start the direct admission process.
 The communications center will ask for the following information:

 - The referring physicians direct contact phone number

 3. The communication center connects the primary care physician with the admitting resident.
 (If the admitting resident does not answer within a few minutes, the communication center locates the admitting resident and has him/her call back the PCP immediately.)

 4. The PCP and the admitting resident discuss the patient’s condition and determine the appropriate admission-- inpatient, asthma care or observation.
 If the admitting resident is concerned about the patient’s condition or the need for more extensive initial work-up, the resident will advise against a direct admit and may consult with the attending inpatient general pediatrician if needed.

 5. The PCP writes initial orders and faxes them to admitting at 937-641-3326.
 PCP must use the direct admit order set.
-If the diagnosis is hyperbilirubinemia, the PCP completes order designated for that condition.
-These order sets are available at www.childrensdayton.org/cms/provider.
+This order set is available at www.childrensdayton.org/cms/provider.